Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [x] Refactor old stuff from the README.md
 - [x] Add a new column for testing and permissions
 - [x] Repair broken desktop icons (VLC, VScode, Telegram)
+- [x] Create generic version for the function output_proxy_exec, to integrate with a bash feature to be installed. this command is `s "command"`
+- [x] On nemo desktop delete automatically nautilus

+- [ ] Replicate most of the necessary structures and data to adapt `uninstall.sh` to the new specs

 #### Axel